 Nuts are always a pretty garnish, but then half of my guests wouldn’t have even given it a try.
 The problem is the cake needed something!

 So, I ground up a few graham cracker and sprinkled them on.
-Next time I’d probably make a little more frosting and pipe it on instead, but as always I had a group coming over and more food to make so I went for quick and easy this time!
+Next time I’d probably make a little more cream cheese frosting and pipe it on instead, but as always I had a group coming over and more food to make so I went for quick and easy this time!

 Maida’s Carrot Cake